BEHAVIOUR

 4. Initial behaviour consultation (at your home or on Zoom).

-5. Behaviour modification plan by email.
+5. Behaviour modification plan sent by email.

 6. Phone/email support between sessions.